 Viruses have evolved to reproduce within the cell they infect since they are not capable of doing so by themselves because they lack the necessary molecular machinery.
 Then, there are three problems that a virus must solve to make more copies of itself: 1) how to reproduce inside the cell that it infects?
 2) how to spread from one host to another? and 3) how to avoid being eliminated by the defenses (immune system) of the host?

 Generally speaking, DNA viruses use parts of the host's information, as well as part of its cellular machinery.
 The problem with this strategy is that most mature host cells are not actively replicating, they are resting to save energy.

-The way in which the different types of virus spread is very varied: by air when we breathe, when we ingest them with food, those that we obtain directly from our mothers, those that we obtain through sexual contact and those that are transmitted by insect bites such as mosquitoes.
+How the different types of viruses spread are very varied: by air when we breathe when we ingest them with food, those that we obtain directly from our mothers, those that we obtain through sexual contact, and those that are transmitted by insect bites such as mosquitoes.

 The skin represents an impenetrable barrier for a virus because it is made up of layers of dead cells, and viruses need living cells to be able to reproduce.
 Therefore, unless the skin is broken (e.g. wounds) or bitten (e.g. mosquitoes), viruses have chosen to take other routes of entry into the host.
 For example, by attacking the cellular mucosal barrier that covers the respiratory and reproductive system.
 Even so, the mucosal barrier is highly effective and helps eliminate most of the viruses that are trapped in it.